hironytic/Formulitic/README.md

 let formulaString = "2 * {pi} * {radius}"
 ```

-To resolve these references, an object called "reference producer" is needed.
+To resolve these references, an object called "reference producer" is used.
 It conforms to `ReferenceProducer` protocol and produce a `ReferableValue` for each  reference name.

 For simple case, you can use `BasicReferenceProducer` class.